-Passport application services are offered by appointment only on Monday, Thursday, and Friday, 12:00 - 4:00 pm, and Saturday, 10:00 am - 3:00 pm.
-(The passport desk is closed on Tuesday and Wednesday.)
+Passport application services are offered by appointment only - schedule an appointment here.
 Please check our web page or call 206-957-2834 for details regarding fees and documents to bring with you.

 Passport applications can be expedited for an additional fee.
-Expedited passports are received in 3 to 5 weeks.
+Expedited passports are received in3-5 weeks.
 If you are leaving in less than 14 days, you will need to call the Seattle Passport Agency Office at 1-877-487-2778 to schedule an appointment.

 Yes!
 You can track the status of your application online by visiting Travel.State.Gov, however it may take up to 2 weeks from the day you submit your application until your status is "In Process."
 During these 2 weeks, your application is delivered to a mail facility, your payment is processed, and your application is entered into the State Department system.
 Even if your passport status update says, "Not Available," your application and supporting documents are safely on their way to the State Department.

 No, the Passport Agent does not need to see your social security card.
 However, you must know your social security number as it is required on all applications.
 Applicants who do not provide their social security number will experience delays in the processing, or possibly the denial, of their application.
 If a child applicant has never been issued a social security number, a statement to that effect must be submitted along with the application.